Mercedes-Benz Ponton Photo Gallery

 Courtesy: Uwe Medla / May 26, 2003

 Here is Uwe (the young man in the middle) in his father's Mercedes-Benz Type 180 sedan at home in Germany in the 1950s.
 When Uwe was 20 years old in 1976, he bought a Ponton of his own.
 It was a 1957 Type 190 sedan.
 At that time, he was in the German Army and drove it many places (including Italy) until he sold it in 1979.
-Another 24 years would pass before he would discover, in May of 2003, that it was still alive and well in the U.S.A.
-He located his name on a web page that listed him (in the official Kraftfahrzeugbrief) as one of the former owners.
-The 1957 Type 190 was found to be owned by Jeff Miller, the editor of this Mercedes-Benz Ponton web site.
+Another 24 years would pass before he discovered in May 2003 that it was still alive and well in the USA He located his name on a webpage that listed him (in the official Kraftfahrzeugbrief) as one of the former owners.
+The 1957 Type 190 was found to be owned by Jeff Miller, the editor of this Mercedes-Benz Ponton website.

 Photos of Uwe's 1957 Type 190 when it was in Germany